jrusso1020/Paircon/README.md

 Now instead of using ```localhost``` use ```devpaircon.com``` and ```app.devpaircon.com``` to open the application

 ## Running Flask Application (SimiliarityAlgo Folder)
-developed using python 3.6
+This has been developed using python 3.6.
+You are recommended to use Anaconda or another virtual environment

-Also recommmend using anaconda or another virtual environment
+Make sure you have a fortran compiler installed.
+On Mac, you can use `brew install gcc` to accomplish this.

-make sure you have a fortran compiler installed on macs you can use `brew install gcc` to accomplish this To install all packages and clean up the directory afterwards do
+To install all packages and clean up the directory afterwards do
 ```
 python setup.py install